TorstenR/StreamCapture/README.md

 - "hoursInFuture" - Don't schedule anything farther out than this number of hours.
 Use 'today' for same day only.
 - "numberOfRetries" - Number of time we retry after ffmpeg capture error before giving up inside of a 15 window.
 - "schedTimeOffset" - Schedule appears to be in EST.  This is the offset for local time.  (e.g. PST is -3)
-- "acceptableRate" - KB/s, below which it will error out and retry.
-Meant to catch "dead" or "hung" streams.
-I use 50...
+- "acceptableRate" - KB/s, below which the program will try and find a better channel.
+Doesn't "count" against # of retries.
+(I use 100)
 - "concurrentCaptures" - Max captures that can be happening at one time.
 I use 2 (plus 1 in additional...see next property)
 - "additionalStarredCaptures" - Additional concurrent slots available IF starred.
 In other words, if events aren't starred, "concurrentCaptures" is it.
 However, it'll use more bandwidth if something is starred.
 - "retentionDays" - Beyond this, log and video files are removed